UH18-hti-ai-banker/ai-banker/README.md

 ## Install requirements

 Packrat will handle the dependencies.
+To install packrat:

+    > install.packages("packrat")

+After that check the status and it will tell if need to restore.

+    > packrat::status()
+    > packrat::restore() # only if not up-to-date

 ## What to put where